-If your child has symptoms of coronavirus (COVID-19) or you would like to have a COVID-19 test for another reason, please call your child’s primary care provider.
+If your child has symptoms of coronavirus (COVID-19), please call your child’s primary care provider.
 If it is determined that your child should have a test at Cincinnati Children's, your provider will put in an order.
-It is also possible that your provider may take a sample in their office and send it to us.
+It is also possible that your provider may recommend another testing location or take a sample in their office and send it to us.

 After the test is ordered, we ask that you wait two to three hours and then call the Scheduling Center at 513-517-2670 to make your appointment at a Cincinnati Children’s testing location.